- What is British Citizenship?

 - You must have passed the Life in the UK Test

-- You must meet the residency requirements: you must not have spent more than 90 days outside of the UK in any 12 month period and you must have been a continuous resident for at least 5 years, with no more than 450 days spent outside of the UK during that time
+- You must meet the residency requirements: you must not have spent more than 90 days outside the UK in any 12 month period and you must have been a continuous resident for at least 5 years, with no more than 450 days spent outside the UK during that time

 - You must satisfy the B1 CEFR English language requirements (unless exempt)